-When opening up the Proxedo API Security Web UI, three main navigation units are available, that is, BRICK, PLUGIN, and SERVICE.
+When opening up the Proxedo API Security Web UI, three main navigation units are available, that is, BRICKS, PLUGINS, and SERVICES.

-These three main navigation units can be opened for further sub-navigation units by clicking on either the navigation item itself or on the sub-navigation units are not in use, they can be hidden by clicking the arrow navigation icons next to the main navigation items, or similarly by clicking on the navigation item itself.
+These three main navigation units can be opened for further sub-navigation units by clicking on either the navigation item itself or on the arrow icon next to it.
+Alternatively, when the sub-navigation units are not in use, they can be hidden by clicking the arrow navigation icons next to the main navigation items, or similarly by clicking on the navigation item itself.